dux/fez/README.md

     // internal, check if node is attached this.isAttached()

-    // copy all child nodes from source to target, without target returns tm node this.slot(someNode, tmpRoot)
+    // copy all child nodes from source to target. without target, returns tmp node this.slot(someNode, tmpRoot)
     const tmpRoot = this.slot(self.root)